-Bloodgood Japanese Maple: Bloodgood Maples are one of the hardiest variety of all, growing happily with winter temps that can fall into the minus '30s.
+Bloodgood Japanese Maple: Bloodgood Maples are one of the hardiest varieties of all, growing happily with winter temps that can fall into the minus '30s.

 Crimson Queen Japnese Maple: Crimson Queen is one of the most heavily dissected forms of Japanese maples They are perfect for use as a specimen or accent around the home, yard or patio.
 Crimson Queen is an excellent sun-dappled understory plant used to bring color to the otherwise dark shaded areas of the woodland garden.
 Crimson Queen Japanese Maples are perfect for use in containers on the patio or shaded deck.

-Inaba-shidare: Inaba shidare Japanese Maple is one of the best and most visually stunning of any Japanese Maple.
-Compact enough for any garden, it is and covered with gorgeous red, lacy leaves that cascade down from its upright-growing trunk.
-Its a low-branching, dwarf tree with a delicate weeping effect.
+Inaba-shidare: Inaba shidare Japanese Maple is one of the best and most visually stunning of any Japanese Maples.
+Compact enough for any garden, it is covered with gorgeous red, lacy leaves that cascade down from its upright-growing trunk.
+It's a low-branching, dwarf tree with a delicate weeping effect.

 Waterfall Japanese Maple: This highly improved selection makes an attractive garden or patio tree.
 The beautiful cascading branches produce large, finely cut green leaves all summer and golden yellow shades in the fall.
 A perfect choice for a small tree for use as a garden accent or container tree.

-Lion’s Head Japanese Maple: Japanese Maple Shishigashira, commonly called the lion’s head maple, is very popular and highly sought after cultivar.
+Lion’s Head Japanese Maple: Japanese Maple Shishigashira, commonly called the lion’s head maple, is a very popular and highly sought-after cultivar.
 Lions Head is a slow upright grower with dense tufts of crinkled deep green leaves on each branch, resembling the mane of a lion.
 The leaves are resistant to burning in full sun and develop an excellent golden yellow fall color brushed with red-orange.